fterh/sneakpeek/README.md

 * zula.sg

 ## Contributing
-1. Write documentation
+PRs are always welcome.

-2. Write Handlers to support more websites
+1. Write Handlers to support more websites
+2. Improve test coverage
-3. Write tests
+3. Improve documentation

 ### New version release checklist
 1. Create a release branch (e.g. `release-v1.2.3`) from the `develop` branch